-BI Concentration - SAS/USF Analytics and Business Intelligence Graduate Certificate - If you are interested in this, plan your schedule to include 4 of these courses.
-They can be used as your electives.
+BI Concentration - SAS/USF Analytics and Business Intelligence Graduate Certificate - If you are interested in this, plan your schedule to include 4 of the courses listed at http://catalog.usf.edu/preview program.php?catoid=9&poid=2813&returnto=996.
+These classes can be used as your electives.